-Can you plant garlic cloves from the grocery store?
+Can you plant garlic from the grocery store?

-Ideally you should buy *garlic bulbs from the garden centre or a seed supplier, as they will be certified virus-free and more likely to grow well.
+Ideally you should buy *garlic bulbs for planting from the garden centre or a seed supplier.
+These are the best garlic bulbs to plant, because they will be certified virus-free and more likely to grow well.
 Having said that, I have planted supermarket-bought garlic in the past and it has grown.
 The bulbs were on the small side, but they were perfectly usable.
 I would say that if you can’t make a special trip to the garden centre give it a try!

 How deep to plant garlic

 Planting garlic bulbs is very simple.
 Break up your bulb of garlic into individual cloves, then plant each clove about an inch below the surface of the soil.
 Make sure the pointy end of each clove is facing up.

 Depending on your garlic variety, you will need to leave 10-15cm space between cloves (4-6 inches apart).
 Leaving the right amount of room will help each garlic clove grow well, and avoid your cloves competing with each other for nutrients.
 It’s always worth checking the packaging for the variety you’re growing, to make sure you get this bit right.